weaviate/weaviate-python-client/README.rst

     :target: https://weaviate-python-client.readthedocs.io/en/latest/?badge=latest
     :alt: Documentation Status

-A python native client for easy interaction with a weaviate instance.
+A python native client for easy interaction with a Weaviate instance.

 The client is tested for python 3.6 and higher.